ClementNerma/NightOS/docs/specs/syscalls.md

 Arguments:

 - [Pipe](ipc.md#pipes) RC identifier (8 bytes)
-- Mode (1 byte): `0x00` = block until there are enough data to read, `0x01` = fail if there is not enough data to read, `0x02` = read as much as possible
+- Mode (1 byte):
+  - `0x00` = block until there are enough data to read
+  - `0x01` = fail if there is not enough data to read or if the pipe is locked
+  - `0x02` = read as much as possible
 - Number of bytes to read with `0` meaning to read as much data possible (2 bytes)
 - Pointer to a writable buffer (CPU-dependent size)

+Return value:

+- If mode is `0x00`: remaining bytes in the buffer
+- If mode is `0x01`: `0x00` if the cause of failure was because the pipe was locked, `0x01` if it was because of of a lack of space in the target buffer
-Return value: number of read bytes
+- If mode is `0x02`: number of read bytes

 Errors:

+- `0x10`: invalid mode provided
-- `0x10`: the provided RC identifier does not exist
+- `0x11`: the provided RC identifier does not exist
-- `0x11`: the provided RC was already closed
+- `0x12`: the provided RC was already closed
-- `0x12`: there is no pending data in the pipe and the mode argument was set to `0x01` Read pending data from a pipe.
+- `0x13`: there is no pending data in the pipe and the mode argument was set to `0x01`
+- `0x14`: the provided RC refers to a message pipe but the `0x02` mode was provided

-Write data to a pipe.
+Read pending data or message from a pipe.

 ## `0x45` PIPE_COUNT_READ